V 9.2, December 2017 Go to latest version

 Designed by Wael Asaad at Brown and David Freedman & coworkers at U Chicago, it is in some ways a successor to CORTEX, developed by Thomas White at NIH (now Columbia U).
 It has already been used in quite a number of published studies in the area of cognitive neuroscience.

 PLDAPS (pronounced "Platypus") is a system for cognitive neuroscience with high temporal precision.
 It integrates Psychtoolbox and the DATAPixx input/output control system with Plexon's recording apparatus.
-"Despite its capabilities, it is simple enough for someone with basic MATLAB programming skills to design their own experiments".
+"Despite its capabilities, it is simple enough for someone with basic Matlab programming skills to design their own experiments".
 It is described in an abstract.
-Here is the download link.
+Here is the download link at GitHub.

 (>> back to table of contents)